All Products

 Full Data Verification

-• Verify based on the number of table rows: verifies the number of table rows in the full data synchronization or migration stage of the DTS task.
-DTS does not verify the data content.
+• Verify based on the number of table rows: Verifies the row count of the full dataset.
+The actual data content is not verified.

 Note